CamRaff/milestone-project-1/README.md

 ### Outside Code

-- I couldn't quite figure out how to get the images on the menu page to show the description and pricing when hovering, so I did a quick google and found a good bit of code on a website called [Stack Overflow](https://stackoverflow.com/questions/14263594/how-to-show-text-on-image-when-hovering).
+- I couldn't quite figure out how to get the images on the Merch page to show the description and pricing when hovering, so I did a quick google and found a good bit of code on a website called [Stack Overflow](https://stackoverflow.com/questions/14263594/how-to-show-text-on-image-when-hovering).
 I copied this and edited it to make it work within my site.

 ### Images